Skip to main content

 CSS Organization

-• styles.css: Base styles, variables, and common components
+• global/styles.css: Base styles, utility classes, and common elements

 CSS Variables

-The site uses CSS variables (custom properties) for consistent theming:
+The site uses CSS variables (custom properties) for consistent theming across both Ghibli and Real modes:

 :root { /* Colors */ --primary-color: #4a6fa5; --primary-light: #6b8cb5; --primary-dark: #385580; --text-color: #333; --text-light: #666; --background-color: #f8f9fa; --card-color: #ffffff; --border-color: rgba(0, 0, 0, 0.1); /* Spacing */ --spacing-xs: 4px; --spacing-sm: 8px; --spacing-md: 16px; --spacing-lg: 24px; --spacing-xl: 32px; /* Other */ --border-radius: 12px; --card-shadow: 0 4px 6px rgba(0, 0, 0, 0.1); }